Lateral Meniscus Tear

 - anti-inflammatory advice

-- the use of Real-Time Ultrasound to assess and retrain the VMO muscle
+- Real-Time Ultrasound use to assess and retrain the Vastus Medialis Obliquus (VMO) muscle

 Other intervention for a lateral meniscus tear

-Despite appropriate physiotherapy management, some patients with lateral meniscus tears fail to improve either conservatively or following surgery.
-When this occurs the treating physiotherapist or doctor can advise on the best course of management.
-This may include further investigations, pharmaceutical intervention, corticosteroid injection, or further surgery.
+A very small percentage of patients with lateral meniscus tears do not improve adequately either conservatively or following surgery.
+In these cases, the treating physiotherapist or doctor can advise on the best course of management.
+This may include a second opinion from another experienced physiotherapist, further investigations, the use of certain medication, a corticosteroid injection, or further surgery.

 Exercises for a lateral meniscus tear

-The following exercises are commonly prescribed to patients with a lateral meniscus tear.
-You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
+The following exercises are frequently prescribed to patients with a lateral meniscus tear.
+The suitability of these exercises should be discussed with your physiotherapist prior to commencement.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

-Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate and advanced exercises.
-As a general rule, addition of exercises should take place provided there is no increase in symptoms.
+Your physiotherapist can advise when you can begin the initial exercises and eventually progress to the intermediate and advanced exercises.
+In general, the addition of exercises should take place provided there is no increase in symptoms.

 Knee Bend to Straighten

-Bend and straighten your knee as far as possible and comfortable without increasing your pain (figure 2).
+Bend and straighten your knee as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 2).
 Repeat 10 – 20 times provided there is no increase in symptoms.

 Static Quadriceps Contraction

-Tighten the muscle at the front of your thigh (quadriceps) by pushing your knee down into a towel (figure 3).
-Put your fingers on your inner quadriceps to feel the muscle tighten during contraction.
-Hold for 5 seconds and repeat 10 times as hard as possible without increasing your symptoms.
+Tighten the muscle at the front of your thigh (quadriceps) by straightening your knee and pushing your knee down into a towel (figure 3).
+Put your fingers on your inner quadriceps (VMO) to feel the muscle tighten during contraction.
+Hold for 5 seconds and repeat 10 times as hard as possible provided there is no increase in symptoms.

 Rehabilitation Protocol for a lateral meniscal tear